Here are potential landing spots for Dez Bryant and the best remaining NFL free agents

 So who's even left in free agency and where might those players end up?

-Let's check out the list of players who are still available, starting with Bryant.
+Let's check out the list of players who are still available, starting with Dez Bryant.

 Dez Bryant (WR)